 With some basic common sense and a “safety first” mindset, you can help avoid most accidents before they happen.
 And no accident means no liability claim.

 - Inspect all interior and exterior lighting on a routine basis, and replace burned-out light bulbs.
-Sufficient lighting can help prevent falls and provide a more secure environment for everyone.
+Adequate lighting helps prevent falls and provides a more secure environment for everyone.

-- Conduct monthly tests on your emergency lighting system and repair as needed.
-You never know when you might lose power.
+- Conduct monthly tests on your emergency (backup) lighting system and repair it when needed.

-- In the case of large spills, have an employee stand near the affected area until the spill has been completely cleared.
+- Clean up spills immediately.
+Especially grease spills.
+For large spills, have an employee stand near the affected area until the mess has been completely cleared.

-- Display a yellow “Wet Floor” sign on freshly mopped floors until they are dry.
-It’s also a good idea to display the sign during periods of rain or snow when entrances are wetter than normal.
+- Display a yellow “wet floor/piso mojado” sign on freshly mopped floors until they are dry.
+It’s also smart to display the sign at entrances during periods of rain or snow when floors may be wet.

 - Use floor mats at entrances and other areas that are often wet or slippery.